The Safest Places to Stay in Mexico City

 4) Zona Rosa = Nightlife!

-Zona Rosa is where I stayed, at the delightfully colorful Room Mate Valentina Hotel ($58+/night).
-This neighborhood has a more urban, slightly less upscale feel than others mentioned.
-It’s also home to the gay district (which I didn’t realize when I booked my hotel), & it’s HAPPENING here at night!
-Rarely will you be alone on the streets in Zona Rosa, & its central location ensures that you can walk to both Chapultepec Park & the Zocalo (if you like longer walks!) along beautiful Paseo de la Reforma.
-Some of the city’s most high-end hotels are also located here, right next to Chapultepec Park, such as the St. Regis Mexico City ($469+/night) & the Four Seasons ($225+/night).
+I stayed in the Zona Rosa, at the delightfully colorful Room Mate Valentina Hotel ($58+/night).
+This neighborhood has a more urban feel, & it’s also home to the gay district (which I didn’t realize when I booked my hotel).
+It’s HAPPENING here at night!
+You won’t be alone on the streets here, & its central location means you can walk to Chapultepec Park & the Zocalo along beautiful Paseo de la Reforma.

 Safest Areas to Stay in Mexico City, Girl Who Travels the World